BroadbandForum/obbaa/README.md

 -	the ability to deploy OB-BAA software using either Kubernetes or Docker.
 -	an updated simulator for OLTs and ONUs that can be used for virtualized ONU management when developing OMCI message translation services.

-Release documentation:

-[OBBAA](https://obbaa.broadband-forum.org/) for product documentation on System Description, Installation, Commissioning and Usage

-## Other related repos of OB-BAA includes:

-[NETCONF stack](https://github.com/BroadbandForum/obbaa-netconf-stack) A NETCONF stack for use in OB-BAA implementations

-[vOMCI](https://github.com/BroadbandForum/obbaa-vomci) repository which contains the vOMCI Function and Proxy used in the OB-BAA Implementations

-[Control Relay](https://github.com/BroadbandForum/obbaa-fc-relay) repository contains the control relay feature of the OB-BAA project

-[pOLT Simulator](https://github.com/BroadbandForum/obbaa-polt-simulator) pOLT Simulator for Broadband Forum WT-451 vOMCI project

-[ONU Simulator](https://github.com/BroadbandForum/obbaa-onu-simulator) ONU simulator and test client(Extracted from pOLT Simulator)

-## FAQ
-Question : What should I do if ONU DETECT nofitication is not raised in OB-BAA for a vOMCI based ONU?

-Answer : Sometimes kafka will not have the required topics being available when it started, hence vomci functionality might not work properly in that case. as a workaround after starting OB-BAA microservices using docker compose file, we should restart vomci container (wait for a minute to have the vomci container up and running) and restart vproxy container.
-This would solve the problem.

-<a name="rel_2_1_0"></a>

 ## Restrictions: